Neoptolemus: Background and birth

 In Cypria, Achilles sails to Skyros after a failed expedition to Troy, marries princess Deidamia and fathers Neoptolemus with her before being called to arms yet again.

-In a non-Homeric version of the story, Achilles's mother Thetis had a vision many years before Achilles's birth that there would be a great war, and that her only son was to die in it if he partook.
-She tried to prevent him from being called to fight in the Trojan War by hiding him, disguised as a woman, in the court of Lycomedes, the king of Skyros.
-During his stay, Achilles had an affair with the princess, Deidamea, who then gave birth to Neoptolemus (originally called Pyrrhus, because his father had called himself Pyrrha, the female version of that name, while disguised as a woman).
+In Hyginus's Fabulae, Achilles's mother Thetis learns that he would die if he were to go to war at Troy.
+She tries to prevent him from being called to fight in the Trojan War by hiding him, disguised as a woman, in the court of Lycomedes, the king of Skyros.
+During his stay, Achilles has an affair with the princess, Deidamia, who then gives birth to Neoptolemus (originally called Pyrrhus because his father called himself the female equivalent, Pyrrha, while disguised as a woman).

+In another version depicted in the Achilleid by Statius, Achilles reveals he is a man to Princess Deidamia by raping her, resulting in the birth of Neoptolemus.
+Ovid previously speculated such in Ars Amatoria but left it up to interpretation if he were correct.

 Most accounts mention Deidamia being Neoptolemus's mother, but in some accounts, he was the son of Achilles by Iphigenia instead.
 In those accounts, his father transported him to the island of Skyros after the sacrifice of his mother.